numfocus/gsoc/2016/proposals/stolliker-ryan.md

 ## Technical Details

-###Database

-SQLite will be used as the database to store the results of the installation scripts.
-SQLAlchemy will be used to manage the database and all Python interaction with the database.
-If database migration is needed in the future, Alembic will be used.

 ### Server

 All server management will be written in Python.
 The server itself will be implemented using [bottle](http://bottlepy.org/docs/dev/index.html), a simple web framework with functionality to parse forms and JSON requests and responses.